Nuneaton: Civic history

 Nuneaton was an ancient parish, which covered the hamlets of Attleborough and Stockingford as well as the town itself.
 The parish was made a local board district in 1850, which was Nuneaton's first modern form of local government; previously it had been governed by its vestry and manorial court.
 The local board's main responsibilities were to provide the town with infrastructure such as paved roads, clean drinking water, street lighting and sewerage.
 The neighbouring parish of Chilvers Coton was made a separate local board district at the same time.

 The two local board districts of Nuneaton and Chilvers Cotton were merged in 1893.
 The following year, all such districts were converted into urban districts.
 The Nuneaton and Chilvers Coton Urban District was elevated to become a municipal borough in 1907 under the single name of Nuneaton.
 The borough was enlarged several times, notably in 1931 when it absorbed the neighbouring parish of Weddington.
 In 1974, the Municipal Borough of Nuneaton was merged with Bedworth Urban District to create a non-metropolitan district with borough status which was initially called Nuneaton, but changed its name to Nuneaton and Bedworth in 1980.

+Nuneaton and Bedworth will be abolished in 2028 as part of the 2027–28 local government reforms, and replaced by a new unitary authority of North Warwickshire, which will combine the area of Nuneaton and Bedworth with the neighbouring Warwickshire districts of North Warwickshire and Rugby.

 Second World War

 Nuneaton suffered severe bomb damage during The Blitz in the Second World War between 1940 and 1942.
-The heaviest bombing raid on Nuneaton took place on 17 May 1941, when 100 people were killed, and 380 houses were destroyed, and over 10,000 damaged.
-131 people were killed throughout the war.
+The heaviest bombing raid on Nuneaton took place on 17 May 1941, when 130 people were killed.
+380 houses were destroyed, and over 10,000 damaged during the course of the war.